SRI-CSL/yices2/doc/sphinx/source/error-reports.rst

 .. c:function:: int32_t yices_print_error(FILE* f)

-   This function converts the current error code and error report structure into an error message, then it prints the message on output stream *f*.
+   This function converts the current error code and error report into an error message, then it prints the message on output stream *f*.
 This stream must be writable.

    The function returns -1 if there is an error while writing to *f*, or 0 if there's no error.
 In case of write error, the standard C